-The summer is among us, which means more and more people are going outside to enjoy the weather on a daily basis.
-If you are a food truck owner who is living in a state that actually has seasons (such as New York or Chicago), then you have probably noticed the boom in customers.
+The summer is upon us, which means more and more people are going outside to enjoy the weather on a daily basis.
+If you are a food truck owner who is living in a city that actually has seasons (such as New York or Chicago), then you have probably noticed the boom in customers.
 Summer is the busiest time of the year for mobile kitchen owners, after all.

 While business is booming and that is great when it comes to profits, it is still important to keep your food truck lines manageable.
 Customers don’t like waiting forever for their food, especially if they have ventured to a kitchen truck.